Seisen Cerberus: Game

 Game producer GREE released the role-playing card battle game as a mobile game in 2011.

 Manga

-A manga adaptation by Seijirō Narumi launched in Kodansha's Bessatsu Shōnen Magazine in April 2013 and ran until November 2013.
-The series was collected into two tankōbon volumes.
+A manga adaptation by Seijirō Narumi, titled Seisen Cerberus: Mō Hitori no Eiyū (聖戦ケルベロス～もう一人の英雄～), was serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from 9 March to 9 October 2013.
+Kodansha collected its chapters in two tankōbon volumes, released on 9 August and 9 December 2013.

 Anime

 The game received an anime television adaptation to celebrate its fifth anniversary.
 The series is directed by Nobuhiro Kondo and written by Hiroshi Ōnogi, with animation by the studio Bridge.
 Character designs for the series are provided by Gō Tōgetsu, and Noboru Haraguchi served as the sound director at Tohokushinsha Film.
 Hideakira Kimura and Nobuaki Nobusawa provided the anime's music.

 The opening theme song is "Resonant Heart" by Maaya Uchida, while the closing theme is "Xenotopia" by Suzuko Mimori.

 The series premiered on 4 April 2016, and was broadcast on TV Tokyo, TV Osaka, TV Aichi, and AT-X. It was streamed on iQIYI, which co-produced the series.
 The series was simulcast by Crunchyroll under the title Cerberus.